Vikings Superstar Fed Up, Says Quiet Part Out Loud

 — John Cremeans (@JohnCremeansX) November 23, 2025

-On Sunday, he finished with 87 yards on 19 passes.
+On Sunday, JJ McCarthy finished the Packers game with a pitiful 87 yards passing on 19 attempts.
 In the second half, he had negative-1 passing yards, and a pair of interceptions.
-To say that the quarterback looks inept would be putting it lightly.
+To say that the quarterback looks inept would be putting it FAR TOO lightly.

 In the last 30 seasons, there have only been 2 Vikings QBs who have thrown two interceptions in three consecutive games: